 Continue to read on: Vienna Food Guide: What and Where to Eat in Vienna

 How To Spend Two or Three Days In Vienna

-There are so many things to do in this gorgeous Vienna city and could not cover by one or two days of short visit.
-After consider on our Central Europe trip itinerary, schedule, and planning, we spend a total of three days in Vienna strolling around including a half-day trip to Bratislava.
+When planning the Vienna itinerary, we found out that there are so many things to do in this gorgeous Vienna city that could not cover in one or two days of a short visit.
+After considering our Central Europe trip itinerary, schedule, and planning, we spend a total of three days in Vienna strolling around including a half-day trip to Bratislava.

-See how we spend three wonderful days in Vienna itinerary on budget:
+See how we spend three wonderful days in Vienna itinerary on a budget:

-- Day 1: Arrived Vienna.
+- Day 1: Arrive in Vienna.
 Visit Schönbrunn Palace and Schönbrunn park.

 - Day 2: Visit Hofburg, Graben, Stephansdom.
 Tea break in Cafe Central.

 - Day 3: Day Trip To Bratislava from Vienna

 Day 1: Arrive in Vienna – Schönbrunn Palace

 We arrived in Vienna after two hours of a train journey from Salzburg.
 The first day of the Vienna itinerary is more of a historical visit to Schönbrunn Palace.
 We spend most of our time exploring the important architectural, cultural, and historical monuments in Vienna.